 Dial-up vs. IP networking

 A few years ago this kind of remote serial link-up would have been done using dial-up data connections (CSD – Circuit Switched Data) on the GSM 2G network, or even using a land line phone connection.
-However these days most telcos are discouraging use of dial-up data connections over the cellular networks, and it is often time consuming and expensive to install a land line connection.
-And the old GSM 2G networks in Australia have already been shut down in favour of 3G and 4G networks.
+However these days most telcos have stopped supporting dial-up data connections over the cellular networks.
+And the old GSM 2G networks in Australia have already been shut down in favour of 3G (soon to be shut down) and 4G networks.

 The modern way to achieve a point to point serial link is to use IP (packet switched internet) connections over 3G or 4G networks.

-There are a few challenges with using IP over 3G networks for this kind of application.
-If you just buy a simple 3G serial modem, it may not have the smarts to automatically set up a connection over IP to another modem.
-And if it does have this functionality, how will it find the other modem, in the vast reaches of the public internet?
-Also how will it be protected from curious hackers if it’s sitting on the public internet?
+There are a few challenges with using IP over 4G networks for this kind of application.
+If you just buy a simple 4G serial modem, it may have the smarts to create a connection over IP to another modem, but this needs to be set up carefully by someone who knows what they’re doing.
+A major sticking point that almost everyone will find, is how will it find the other modem, in the vast reaches of the public internet?
+Also how will it be protected from malicious hackers if it’s sitting on the public internet?

-If you buy a standard data SIM card from a phone store, you’ll likely find that it does not even have an IP address on the public internet.
+If you buy a standard data SIM card from a telco or phone store, you’ll likely find that it does not even have an IP address on the public internet.
 This prevents hackers from getting access to mobile broadband devices such as smartphones.
-So it is impossible to request a connection to that device from anywhere on the public internet.
-The only thing the SIM will allow is for your device to send connection requests to the public internet, but not to receive connection requests from the internet.
-But what we need to do is have one modem initiate connection to the other modem, and both are on the 3G network.
+So it is impossible to request a connection to the cellular device from anywhere else on the public internet, as the device is hidden behind a firewall and doesn’t have a public IP address.
+The only thing the SIM will allow is for the cellular device to send connection requests to the public internet.
+It can’t receive connection requests from the internet like a server.

 To get around this problem there are 2 common methods:

 2. Use a standard telco data SIM and request the telco to provide a public IP address.
 On Telstra this is done by requesting access to the “telstra.extranet” APN.
 However this does not guarantee that each device will have a fixed IP address, only that the IP address is visible on the public internet.
-So to work around the dynamically changing IP address issue you would also need to use a service called Dynamic DNS.
+This usually means that the carrier will dynamically allocate a different IP address to the device each time it connects or re-connects.
+To work around the issue of the dynamically changing IP address, you would also need to use a service called Dynamic DNS.
 This allows the modem to have a permanent URL set up and a cloud service will make sure that this URL always points to the latest IP address of the modem.
 For this to work, the modem must have built-in support for Dnyamic DNS with the particular provider you want to use.
-Many industrial 3G modems include this feature.
-Another potential issue with this method is that the modems will now be on the public internet, so they are exposed to potential hacking attempts.
-If they do not have strong enough security (such as a good firewall) then your critical serial link could be taken down by hackers.
+Many industrial 4G modems include this feature.
+Another issue with this method is that the modems will now be on the public internet, so they are exposed to potential hacking attempts.
+If they do not have strong enough security (including a good firewall, strong password protection, and other protections) then your critical link could be taken down by hackers, or your cellular data charges could go through the roof.

 For point to point applications in Australia with relatively low data requirements, option 1 is usually the best.
 This simplifies the modem setup, and provides protection against hacking.
 It can also be more reliable than using Dynamic DNS.

-A modem that we commonly use for serial links like this is the Netcomm NTC-3000.
-This device is very low cost by comparison with most industrial 3G modems and routers, and it is designed for this kind of scenario.
-It only has a serial port and a USB host connection, but no network port.
-The NTC-3000 has built-in firmware that supports “PAD Mode” which is designed for this kind of serial link.
+Some modems that we commonly use for serial links like this are Lantronix M113, M114 and Netcomm NTC-100.
+The M113 and NTC-100 are very low cost by comparison with most industrial 4G modems and routers, and they are designed for this kind of scenario.
+These devices only have a serial port and a USB host connection, but no network port.
+All these devices have built-in firmware that supports sending and receiving serial data over the network using a TCP socket, which is designed for this kind of application.

-What else is important in an industrial 3G modem?
+What else is important in an industrial 4G modem?

-Other features to look out for in an industrial 3G modem include reliability features for remote unattended use.
+Other features to look out for in an industrial 4G modem include reliability features for remote unattended use.
 Most consumer grade modems are not designed for unattended use.
-If something goes wrong with the modem or the 3G connection, consumer grade modems will likely hang, requiring the user to physically unplug or power cycle the modem.
+If something goes wrong with the modem or the 4G connection, consumer grade modems will likely hang, requiring the user to physically unplug or power cycle the modem.

 This is not good enough for a remote unattended modem.
 It needs to have built-in mechanisms for recovering from that kind of situation.
 Automatic recovery is commonly done using either a watchdog timer, or a fixed reset interval.
-A watchdog timer will automatically reset the unit if the internal software stops responding.
+A watchdog timer will automatically reset the unit if the internal software stops responding or if the network connection is lost.
 Fixed reset intervals force the unit to reset itself regularly, for example once every 24 hours.
 Both of these options allow the modem to recover without further human intervention if it ever gets “hung”.

 Conclusion

-Esis routinely supplies complete systems for this kind of application, including industrial 3G modems, M2M SIM cards, and expert services to set them up to meet individual customer needs.
+Esis routinely supplies complete systems for this kind of application, including industrial 4G modems, M2M SIM cards, and engineering services to set them up to meet individual customer needs.
+You’ll receive a complete set of pre-configured devices with SIM card installed and accessories, so that you can just plug them in and start using them straight away.
 Contact us now to discuss your needs.